mshanGithub/msbotframework/specs/testing/testing.md

 ### Health checks

-- As a DevOps engineering, I'd like to be able to execute tests that would alert me if any of the services used by bot are not working or they are degraded
+- As a DevOps engineer, I'd like to be able to execute tests that would alert me if any of the services used by bot are not working or they are degraded

 ### Documentation